byceps/byceps/README.rst

 Serving
 =======

-To spin up a local server (only for development purposes!) on port 5000 with debugging middleware and in-browser code evaluation:
+To spin up a local server (only for development purposes!) for the admin app on port 5000 with debugging middleware and in-browser code
+evaluation:

 .. code:: sh

-    (venv)$ BYCEPS_CONFIG=../config/admin_dev.py FLASK_ENV=development flask run
+    (venv)$ BYCEPS_CONFIG=../config/development.py APP_MODE=admin FLASK_ENV=development flask run

 In a production environment, it is recommended to have the application served by uWSGI_ or Gunicorn_.